Can Coffee Cause Kidney Stones? Find Out the Truth

 Studies suggesting coffee may reduce kidney stone risk

-For example, a large study published in the Journal of Urology followed over 200,000 individuals and found that those who drank at least one cup of coffee per day had a 26% lower risk of developing kidney stones compared to non-coffee drinkers.
+A large study published in the Journal of Urology followed over 200,000 individuals and found that those who drank at least one cup of coffee per day had a 26% lower risk of developing kidney stones compared to non-coffee drinkers.
 The likely explanation is that coffee increases urine output, helping flush stone-forming substances like calcium and oxalates from the body.

 Another study published in the Clinical Journal of the American Society of Nephrology found that regular coffee drinkers had a reduced risk of kidney stones, likely due to the beneficial effects of caffeine and other compounds in promoting urine production.